OneUnited Bank Announces 2016 “I Got Bank” Youth Essay Contest Winners

 Bank President Teri Williams’ Book, “I Got Bank” used to Promote Financial Literacy for Youth

-Jahneece Cheatham, 8, of Long Beach, CA, Jacqueline Monique Hernandez, 12, of South Gate, CA and Quentin Thomas, 11, of Philadelphia, PA impressed the judges with their knowledge and their explanation of how they would use that knowledge to help others.
-The panel of judges included Teri Williams, President & Chief Operating Officer of OneUnited Bank, the largest Black-owned bank in the U.S..
+Alyssa Coleman, 12, of Kansas City, MO, Kalia Marie Sky Gibbs, 12, of Los Angeles, CA and Addison Williams, 9, of Fort Worth, TX impressed the judges with how they explained what they learned and how they would use their financial literacy to help themselves and their family.
+The panel of judges included Teri Williams, President & Chief Operating Officer of OneUnited Bank, the largest Black-owned bank in the U.S.

 Middle school students from across the country between the ages of 8 and 12 submitted a 250-word essay about how they would apply to their lives what they learned from I Got Bank! or a similar financial literacy book.

 The I Got Bank! youth essay contest is part of a larger OneUnited Bank effort to educate youth and adults about smart money management.
 I Got Bank! was offered at no cost to libraries and middle schools across the U.S. and to date, more than 3,000 copies have been donated in 37 states.
 Bank managers, including President Williams, give financial literacy workshops to children and adults in Boston, Los Angeles and Miami – where the Bank has branches.